• Skip to main content

 Ultimately, enclaves and exclaves serve as reminders of the fluid and contested nature of territory, borders and sovereignty – an interplay between humans and their geographical realities.

-Filed Under: Science & Environment Tagged With: Phenomena
+Themes Science & Environment Phenomena

 Protected by Copyscape